maxfehrentz/SEMI-AUTOMATIC-SEGMENTATION-TOOL/README.md

 ### Debugging
 If you are experiencing difficulties or suspicious behavior, you can check your terminal where the back end is running and the console of your browser for errors.

-### Recommendations for segmentation process
-When correcting masks with clicks, place them in the center of the area to be added/removed.